-a.
-The department will announce supervisory line openings (if they are to be filled) as they occur through the method of the department's announcement bulletin.
+- a.
+The department will announce employee openings (if they are to be filled) as they occur through the method of the department's announcement bulletin.
 The announcement bulletin will identify the class involved, the work location and the deadline for receipt of applications.
-Supervisors interested in applying for such openings shall have the right, within the deadline, to submit an application to the Human Services Program Manager who has the opening.
-The seven most senior supervisors in that class submitting an application shall have an interview and be given consideration for the vacant position.

-b.
-If five (5) or more supervisors bid for an opening announced for their class, selection shall be made from among the five (5) most senior supervisors.

-c.
-Upon request, within thirty (30) calendar days of the announcement of a vacancy, the Union shall have the right to review intra-departmental transfer requests submitted during the applicable five (5) working day filing period for any announced positions.
+Employees interested in applying for such openings shall have the right, within the deadline, to submit an application to the Human Services Program Manager who has the opening.
+The five (5) most senior employees in that class submitting an application shall have an interview and be given consideration for the vacant position. - b.
+If five (5) or more employees bid for an opening announced for their class, selection shall be made from among the five (5) most senior employees. - c.
+Upon request, within thirty (30) calendar days of the announcement of a vacancy, the Union shall have the right to review intra-departmental transfer requests submitted during the applicable five (5) working day filing period for any announced positions. - d.

-d.
 In addition to applying to permanent positions, this procedure will apply to temporary positions authorized by personnel requisition for ninety (90) days or more.
-If the position is temporary, the announcement bulletin will so indicate, and will state the expected duration of the position.
+If the position is temporary, the announcement bulletin will so indicate, and will state the expected duration of the position. - e.
+The departments will provide a seniority roster annually in April.